 Having served as an officer in the United States Marine Corps from 1962 to 1966, he is the recipient of a Bronze Star and was decorated for bravery with two Purple Hearts.
 A member of the Congressional Medal of Honor Foundation, Ed takes tremendous pride in supporting our country’s military veterans.
 In 2007, he cofounded the Land of the Free Foundation, which has contributed more than $15 million to some 75 charitable organizations serving veterans of the U.S. Armed Forces and their families.

-Outside of his civic and professional endeavors, Ed’s great love is adventure travel.
-A member of the famed Explorers Club, he has climbed to Base Camp at Mt.
-Everest, K2, and Mt.
-Kilimanjaro, ridden his bike across Mongolia, Russia, and Burma, made several deep-water dives throughout New Guinea, and descended in a Russian submersible to the wreck of the Titanic, 2.5 miles beneath the ocean’s surface.
+Outside of his professional and civic endeavors, Ed’s great love is adventure travel, which led him to become a member of the The Explorers Club, the internationally recognized group known for promoting exploration and field study worldwide.
+In addition, Ed has climbed to Base Camp at Mt.
+Everest; K2; and Mt.
+Kilimanjaro.
+He has ridden his bike across Mongolia, Russia, and Burma, made several deep-water dives throughout New Guinea, and descended in a Russian submersible to the wreckage of the Titanic, 2.5 miles beneath the ocean surface.

 Born in Oklahoma and raised in Southern California, Ed graduated from the University of Southern California in 1962 with a Bachelor of Science degree in Finance and Real Estate.
 He resides in Los Angeles and is blessed with three children and eight grandchildren.